Tuesday, March 31, 2026

 Brandy Cormier

-9:05 AM - 9:15 AM
+9:05 AM - 9:10 AM

 Natasha Daniel

-This session explores how major infrastructure projects Columbia reveal critical workforce needs and highlight gaps in skills, planning, and coordination.
+This session explores how major infrastructure projects reveal critical workforce needs and highlight gaps in skills, planning, and coordination.
 It examines strategies for aligning available talent, budgets, and regulatory requirements to deliver projects effectively.
 Panelists will share lessons from large-scale initiatives on how to plan ahead, optimize resources, and implement practical solutions that ensure both project success and a workforce ready for future demands.

-1:00 PM - 2:00 PM
+2:30 PM - 3:30 PM

 Join our interactive roundtables to engage on a topic of your choice and collaborate with peers to develop actionable industry recommendations.
 Each discussion is designed to explore real challenges, share insights, and produce strategies that can guide workforce and sustainability initiatives throughout the year.